victorcheng7/atomic_swaps_research/README.md

-To run:
-1.
-geth --datadir "./db2" --orkid 123456 --rpc --rpcport "8546"  --rpccorsdomain "*"  --port 30305 --nodiscover --rpcapi="admin,db,eth,debug,miner,net,shh,txpool,personal,web3" --ipcdisable console

 Goal:
-1. Provide MVP implementation of new atomic swaps algorithm that's more parallelizable than Herlihy's algorithm
+1. Provide MVP implementation of new atomic swaps algorithm proposed in https://sites.cs.ucsb.edu/~victorzakhary/assets/papers/arXiv__Atomic_Cross_Chain_Commitment.pdf
 2. Derisk implementation difficulty for full decentralized solution (port javascript over to Solidity)
 3. Do all of the above without taking too much of Amr or Victor's time

+To run:
+1. Complete getting started tutorial on private Ethereum blockchain (i.e install Geth)
+2. Start private ethereum blockchain by running geth --datadir "./db2" --orkid 123456 --rpc --rpcport "8546"  --rpccorsdomain "*"  --port 30305 --nodiscover --rpcapi="admin,db,eth,debug,miner,net,shh,txpool,personal,web3" --ipcdisable console
+2. In separate terminal, create new default account by running "geth account new --password <passwordfile>"
+3. Unlock account by running "personal.unlockAccount(eth.accounts[0], 'yourpassword')" in terminal running private blockchain
+4. If you want to try running verification from scratch, deploy "trent.sol" in Remix and set value == "1000" wei.
+Then copy contract address and change "smartContractAddress" queryBlockchain.js.
+Then run "node queryBlockchain.js"
+5. If you want to just try what I've deployed, just run "node trent.js"

+The WN contract is in "WN.sol"
+The Trent smart contract is in "Trent.sol"
+The blockchain query is in queryBlockchain.js and writes to folder /data The verification algorithm is in trent.js and reads data from folder /data I only use db2.
+I don't use db, but it can be used for testing

+TODO: Copy my implementation in "trent.js" and "util.js" and take examples I've referenced (i.e. on-chain Merkle Proofs) below to finish final smart contract.
+The off-chain implementation of merkle proofs is in the folder /helpers

 New Proposed Algorithm: